gorachandhazra/Tebleu_AmazonPrime_Analytics/README.md

 Deployment and Monitoring: Deploy the updated features to the Amazon Prime Video platform and monitor user engagement, satisfaction, and accessibility metrics.
 Expected Outcomes:

-Improved Accessibility: Enhanced accessibility features tailored to the specific needs of users with diverse abilities, including customizable subtitles, improved audio descriptions, and intuitive navigation options.
+1.Improved Accessibility: Enhanced accessibility features tailored to the specific needs of users with diverse abilities, including customizable subtitles, improved audio descriptions, and intuitive navigation options.
 Enhanced User Experience: Optimized user experience for all Amazon Prime Video users, with seamless integration of accessibility features and intuitive interface design.
-Increased Engagement: Higher user engagement and satisfaction levels resulting from the improved accessibility and user experience offered by the Tebleu initiative.
+2.Increased Engagement: Higher user engagement and satisfaction levels resulting from the improved accessibility and user experience offered by the Tebleu initiative.
-Positive Impact: A positive impact on the lives of users with diverse abilities, enabling them to enjoy digital entertainment content more fully and inclusively.
+3.Positive Impact: A positive impact on the lives of users with diverse abilities, enabling them to enjoy digital entertainment content more fully and inclusively.